Are you visiting Riviera Maya soon and can’t decide between Xcaret and Xplor adventure parks? Look no further!

 Xcaret Food and Drink

 Xcaret offers over 15 food and beverage outlets across its expansive grounds from buffet restaurants to beach bars to coffee shops.
-Unfortunately, some of the restaurants and bars are currently closed due to the park’s sanitary protocols.

 Menu options include a range of Mexican food, international cuisine, and seafood.
 Even with a focus on elevated gastronomy, you’ll still be able to find burgers and pizza!